Can We Faithfully Represent Masked States to Compute Shapley Values on a DNN?: Experiments

-Table~\ref{tab: acc on synthetic functions} reports the accuracy of the learned baseline values on above functions.
+\textbf{Correctness of baseline values on functions in \citep{tsang2018detecting}.} Besides, we also evaluated the correctness of the learned baseline values using functions in~\citet{tsang2018detecting}.
+Among all the 92 input variables in these functions, the ground truth of 61 variables could be determined (see Appendix~\ref{subsec: appendix_ground truth baseline values}).
+Thus, we used these annotated baseline values to test the accuracy.
+Table~\ref{tab: acc on synthetic functions} reports the accuracy of the learned baseline values on the above functions.
 In most cases, the accuracy was above 90\%, showing that our method could effectively learn correct baseline values.
-A few functions in \cite{tsang2018detecting} did not have salient interaction patterns, which caused errors in the estimation of baseline values.
+A few functions in \citep{tsang2018detecting} did not have salient causal patterns, which caused errors in the learning.
+Besides, in experiments, we tested our method under three different initializations of baseline values (\emph{i.e.,} 0, 0.5, and 1).
+Table~\ref{tab: acc on synthetic functions} shows that baseline values learned with different initialization settings all converged to similar and high accuracy.

-\textbf{Verification on adversarial examples.} We further verified the correctness of the learned baseline values on adversarial examples.
-Let $x$ denote the normal sample, and let $x^{\text{adv}}=x+\delta$ denote the adversarial example generated by \cite{madry2018towards}.
-According to~\cite{ren2021game}, the adversarial example $x^{\text{adv}}$ mainly created out-of-distribution bivariate interactions with high-order contexts, which were actually related to the high-order interactions in this paper.

-Thus, in the scenario of this study, the adversarial utility was owing to out-of-distribution high-order interactions.
-The removal of input variables was supposed to remove most high-order interactions.
-Therefore, the baseline value can be considered as the recovery of the original sample.
-In this way, we used the adversarial example $x^{\text{adv}}$ to initialize baseline values before learning, and used $L_{\text{marginal}}$ to learn baseline values.
-If the learned baseline values $\boldsymbol{b}$ satisfy $\Vert \boldsymbol{b}-x \Vert_1 \le \Vert x^{\text{adv}}-x\Vert_1$, we considered that our method successfully recovered the original sample to some extent.
-We conducted experiments using LeNet~\cite{lecun1998gradient}, AlexNet~\cite{krizhevsky2012imagenet}, and ResNet-20~\cite{he2016deep} on the MNIST dataset~\cite{lecun1998gradient} ($\Vert\delta \Vert_{\infty} \le 32/255$) and the CIFAR-10 dataset~\cite{krizhevsky2009learning} ($\Vert\delta \Vert_{\infty} \le 8/255$).
-Table~\ref{tab:adv} shows that our method recovered adversarial examples to original samples, which demonstrated the effectiveness of our method.
+\textbf{Correctness of the computed Shapley values.
+Incorrect baseline values lead to incorrect Shapley values.} We verified the correctness of the computed Shapley values on the extended Addition-Multiplication dataset~\citep{zhang2021interpreting}.
+We added the subtraction operation to avoid all baseline values being zero.
+Theorem~\ref{theo:connection-shapley} considers the Shapley value as a uniform assignment of effects of each causal pattern to its compositional variables.
+This enabled us to determine the ground-truth Shapley value of variables without baseline values based on causal patterns.
+For example, the function { $f(\boldsymbol{x})\!=\!3x_1x_2+5x_3x_4+x_5$} \emph{s.t.} { $\boldsymbol{x}\!=\![1,1,1,1,1]$} contained three causal patterns, according to the principle of the most simplified causality.
+Accordingly, the ground-truth Shapley values were { $\hat{\phi}_1\!=\!\hat{\phi}_2\!=\!3/2, \hat{\phi}_3\!=\!\hat{\phi}_4\!=\!5/2$}, and { $\hat{\phi}_5\!=\!1$}.
+See Appendix~\ref{subsec: appendix_ground truth shapley values} for more details.
+The estimated Shapley value { $\phi_i$} was considered correct if { $|\phi_i\!-\!\hat\phi_i|\!\le\!
+0.01$}; otherwise, incorrect.
+Then, we computed the accuracy of the estimated Shapley values as the ratio of input variables with correct Shapley values.